Market

 Insurance Company Limited, ICICI Prudential Life Insurance and Life Insurance Corporation of India (LIC) in form of a Group

 Gratuity Policy.
-The gratuity plan is governed by the Payment of Gratuity Act, 1972.
-Under the act, employee who has completed
+The gratuity plan is governed by provision of the Code of Social Security, 2020 ("code") (which has subsumed the

-five years of services is entitled to specific benefit.
-The level of benefits provided depends on the member's length of service and
+for gratuity benefit subject to applicable rules and notifications.
+The level of benefits provided depends on the member's length of

 ix.
 Asset Liability Matching Strategies